Aladin147/BLKWDS_Manager/docs/Journal.md

 # BLKWDS Manager - Development Journal

+## 2025-06-13: UI Component Standardization

+Today we made significant progress on standardizing UI components across the application.
+This is a direct follow-up to our UI elements audit and addresses several of the issues we identified.

+Key changes included:

+1. **Enhanced BLKWDSDropdown Component**:
+   - Updated the component to match our dark theme
+   - Added support for form validation
+   - Added prefixIcon support
+   - Improved styling with proper shadows and border radius
+   - Replaced DropdownButtonFormField with BLKWDSDropdown in studio_form.dart

+2. **Standardized Text Fields**:
+   - Replaced standard TextField with BLKWDSTextField in activity_log_screen.dart
+   - Ensured consistent styling across search fields

+3. **Standardized Cards**:
+   - Replaced standard Card with BLKWDSCard in activity_log_screen.dart
+   - Ensured consistent styling for list items

+These changes are part of our broader style unification plan and help create a more consistent user experience across the application.
+We'll continue to standardize other components in future updates.

 ## 2025-06-13: UI Elements Audit

 Today we conducted a comprehensive audit of UI elements across the application to identify inconsistencies and areas for improvement.
 This audit is a critical step in our style unification plan, as it helps us identify specific components that need standardization.